-We have been trying to find water at the beach restaurant of Binimel-la beach, which was shuttered, and all the water pipes turned off, or from the small stream flowing into the bay, which was too brackish to drink.
-Just as we are taking off our boots to wade through, we encounter the only other hiker we meet that day, who is too shocked (by the stream or by us?) to even return our greetings and soaks his shoe jumping over the stream.
+We have been trying to find water, first at the beach restaurant of Binimel-la beach.
+But the place was shuttered, and all the water pipes turned off.
+Then we checked the small stream flowing into the bay, but its water was too brackish to drink.
+Just as we are taking off our boots to wade through, we encounter the only other hiker we meet that day.
+It seems that he is too shocked (by the stream or by us?) to even return our greetings and soaks his shoe jumping over the stream.
 The trail then leads up and down several moderately high cliffs, always dipping down into picturesque bays with raging waves and bizarre rocks.

 In one of the bays a group of surfers is paddling out into the water, in another one we meet two anglers walking back to their 4WD.
 Apart from that: a few cows, two donkeys, and a unicorn.
 Finally we found a small rivulet with reasonable clear water that we could use to cook our dinner.

 The next person we encounter is a plumber doing repair work in the deserted village of Cala Morell.
 “An open bar?,” he laughs.
 “In winter?
 No, everything around here only reopens in April!”
-For him, though, winter is a busy season because all the holiday homes and hotels have to be fixed for the next season.
+For him, though, winter is a busy season.
+That is because all the holiday homes and hotels need repairs to be ready for the next season.

-We didn’t expect to find any shops on the North coast, but it was indeed even lonelier than the South.
-And although we eventually walked a day less on the Northern part of the way than on the Southern half, the cumulated altitude of the trail (around 2000 m) was as much as in our 4 days along the South coast.
-The path was well-marked and most of the time well constructed, but at times steep, washed out, and generally a bit more demanding to walk.
+We didn’t expect to find any shops hiking the Cami de Cavalls on the North coast, but it was indeed even lonelier than the South.
+And although we eventually walked a day less on the Northern part of the hiking trail than on the Southern half, the cumulated altitude of the trail (around 2000 m) was as much as in our 4 days along the South coast.
+The path was well-marked and most of the time well constructed.
+But at times it was steep, washed out, and generally a bit more demanding to walk.
 Nevertheless, we found both parts of the trail equally stunning and beautiful.